 - News: Children are encouraged to share their weekend news every Monday.
 Please help your child to recall weekend events by discussing them on the way to school on Monday mornings.

 - Share basket (Show ‘n’ Tell): Every Monday the children are encouraged to bring and share an object of interest related to the current project.

-- Project work: Advance notice will be given of each project.
+- Project work: Advance notice is given of each termly project.